Lara-art/QR-code-component/README.md

 ### What I learned

-I am very proud of this CSS code because I was able to make it responsive for mobile without needing to use a @media query.
+I’m really proud of this CSS code because I made it mobile responsive without using any @media queries.

 ```css